comunica/comunica-actor-init-sparql-hdt/README.md

 ## Install

-OSTRICH requires GCC 4.9 or higher to be available so that [HDT](http://www.rdfhdt.org/) can be compiled.
+HDT requires GCC 4.9 or higher to be available.

 ```bash
 $ yarn add @comunica/actor-init-sparql-hdt
 ```

-## Usage
+## Usage from the command line

 Show 100 triples from a HDT file: